-Cauliflower has been the “it” vegetable of the year , but I would have never thought to make a cauliflower smoothie had it not been for running out of fresh and frozen greens this past weekend.
-Some things just happen for a reason 😉
+Cauliflower has been the “it” vegetable of the year.
+I never would have never thought to make a cauliflower smoothie had I not ran out of greens this past weekend.
+Some things just happen for a reason.

 Cauliflower Smoothie Benefits

 In comparison to green smoothies, cauliflower smoothies offer two main benefits:

 - Color.
 Since cauliflower is obviously white and not green, it won’t turn your smoothie green.

 - Different Nutrients.
 Dark leafy greens are just about the most nutrient-dense food on the planet.
 However, that doesn’t mean they are the only vegetable you should eat!
 A cancer-fighting cruciferous vegetable, cauliflower offers a broad spectrum of nutrients that are different than what you find in dark leafy greens.

 And let’s not forget, variety is the spice of life!

 This hidden cauliflower Blackberry Smoothie Recipe is creamy and delicious.
 I may be making more cauliflower smoothies!